A Bad Situation Turned Good

 About Author

-Sarah Borodaeff is the digital editor and project manager for Adventure Park Insider magazine.
+Sarah Borodaeff is the former research editor for Adventure Park Insider magazine and current freelance contributor.
 A professional ski bum and former zip guide, Sarah enjoys any excuse to talk about outdoor adventures.